Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Non-orthogonal coherence vs. mixedness

-However, it can be shown that mixed states with a fixed amount of purity, parametrized by the shell with Bloch radius $r$, if $r$ is less than a \emph{purity threshold} \beq{\tilde{r} = \cos \alpha, }\eeq cannot be incoherent.
+However, it can be shown that mixed states with a fixed amount of purity, parametrized by the spherical surface with Bloch radius $r$, if $r$ is less than a \emph{purity threshold} \beq{\tilde{r} = \cos \alpha, }\eeq cannot be incoherent, as the spherical surface then does not intersect the line of incoherent states.
 In other words, we have the following ``no-go''-like result.